Tower Grove Park: Statues

 There are several statues from the 1800s along the central corridor of the park.
 There is a full likeness of Alexander von Humboldt, the German naturalist, geographer and explorer, and one of William Shakespeare the English playwright, both from 1878 and sculpted by German sculptor Ferdinand Freiherr von Miller. von Miller also produced a statue of the Italian navigator and explorer Christopher Columbus that was dedicated in 1886, and placed near the gates and entrance from Grand Avenue.

-The Christopher Columbus statue had been annually commemorated by the local Italian American community.
+At the park's South Grand entrance, a Christopher Columbus statue was annually commemorated by the local Italian American community.
 In 2016 and 2017, the statue was vandalized with red paint and messages including "murderer" and "Black Lives Matter."
-Calls for the statue's removal in 2018 initiated forming a commission to make recommendations on the statue's future.
-The Columbus statue was removed from the park in June 2020.
+In 2018, a commission was formed to make recommendations on the statue's future.
+In June 2020, the statue was removed from the park.

 Around the bandstand there are white marble busts of some famous musical composers mounted on columns.
 Mozart and Rossini by Howard Kretschmar from 1882, Beethoven and Wagner by Ferdinand von Miller from 1884, and Gounod and Verdi by Carlo Nicoli from 1886.

 There is a smaller scale statue of Friedrich Wilhelm von Steuben, the German born military officer and American Revolution volunteer, near the Palm house.
 Steuben later became an American citizen and figure to German Americans.
 The original, larger statue (by the German sculptor Cuno von Uechtritz-Steinkirch) was commissioned for the 1904 World's Fair.
 The current version was placed in Tower Grove Park in 1968.

 Two zinc statues of stags, en couchant and on pedestals, face each other across Center Cross Drive, just west of the Piper Palm House.

 Events

 Many events, from picnics to weddings, are held in the park throughout the year.
 During the summer, a number of large festivals are held in the park, including ones featuring themes such as international culture and paganism.
 The park has also been the site of various LGBTQ Pride festivals.

-Since 2005, from May through October, a farmers' market is held from 8-12:30 Saturday mornings just west of the Wading Pool Pavilion.
+Since 2006, from May through October, a farmers' market is held from 8-12:30 Saturday mornings just west of the Wading Pool Pavilion.
 It features local and organic farmers offering fresh produce and meats, baked goods and preserves, as well as prepared foods and drinks, teas and coffees, with stalls for craftsmen and artisans as well.